-Regal boats are designed with a drainage system so water can be moved to the bilge from the deck where it can exit hull side via a manifold.
+Regal boats are designed with a drainage system so water can be moved to the bilge from the deck where the bilge pump can pump it out.
 It is important to keep all drains clear of debris so when a wave floods the deck of the boat, all water will leave in an effective manner.